 VCR’s are recommended for children eight (8) years of age and older based on their individual level of maturity.

-A VCR is not an assessment, and no recommendations will be included in the document.
+A VCR is not an assessment or therapy, and no recommendations will be included in the document.

 - Intake Forms and VCR Consent Forms completed by caregivers;